mateuszjurewicz/notes_public/notes/English Vocabulary.md

 as in "to be sold a (false) bill of goods, means to be made a false promise.
 Bill of goods is just a list of items, negative connotation comes from paying for a list of items but never actually receiving the items.
 In RDR2 Arthur responds to being threatened with _eternity_ with "I hope it's hot and terrible, otherwise I'll feel I've been sold a false bill of goods".
 - `bury the lede`
 to hide the more important piece of news among less important details. `Lede` is the introductory portion of a news story, commonly the first sentence.
 Often confused with "lead", originates from print journalism, where "lead" also means the strip of metal separating lines of type.
+- `cassock` aka `soutane`
+the christian clerical clothing coat, worn primarily by Catholic priests (with the white clerical collar).
 - `cabbage vs lettuce`
 kapusta & sałata
+- `cinch`
+something sure or easy, a person or thing certain to fulfill an expectation.
 - `coniferous` & `conifers`
 (of trees) bearing cones, mostly evergreen and needle-leaved trees fall under this category.
 Translates into _iglaste_.
 - `coup de grâce`